 : a horizontal main structural member (as in a building or bridge) that supports vertical loads and that consists of a single piece or of more than one piece bound together

-Origin of GIRDER
+Origin and Etymology of girder

 First Known Use: 1611

-Seen & Heard
+Seen and Heard

 What made you want to look up girder?
 Please tell us where you read or heard it (including the quote, if possible).